-Laphroaig single malt Scotch whisky is one of the most recognizable whiskies in the world.
-Those that love big, smoky and briny Islay whiskies will find themselves enamored with Laphroaig.
+Laphroaig single malt Scotch whiskey is one of the most recognizable whiskeys in the world.
+Those that love big, smoky and briny Islay whiskeys will find themselves enamored with Laphroaig.

-Today, Laphroaig produces a number of expressions of Scotch whisky and each hold the characteristic peaty smoke and salty notes that have become the distillery's signature taste.
-The 10-year-old single malt is not only the flagship marque but also the world's best-selling Islay single malt whisky.
+Today, Laphroaig produces a number of expressions of Scotch whiskey and each holds the characteristic peaty smoke and salty notes that have become the distillery's signature taste.
+The 10-year-old single malt is not only the flagship marque but also the world's best-selling Islay single malt whiskey.

 Nose: On the nose, Laphroaig 10-year exhibits huge peat smoke notes, almost reminiscent of an extinguished campfire on the beach.
 There is a certain briny quality evident, as well as a slight hint of wet seaweed and perhaps just a touch of vanilla.

 Finish: On the finish, Laphroaig 10 offers a long, lingering and powerful medley of smoke, salt and caramel to stand up to other big flavors.
-For whisky enthusiasts who enjoy a big, bold whisky, Laphroaig 10 is guaranteed to please.
+For whiskey enthusiasts who enjoy a big, bold whiskey, Laphroaig 10 is guaranteed to please.